You probably have some idea of your pancreas, and maybe even know its function, but would you know where to find it?

 Promoting pancreatic health naturally involves eating the foods listed, as well as not smoking, staying away from unhealthy foods, drinking plenty of water, taking a hot shower or bath to stimulate digestion, and reducing stress.

 Another important note about a pancreas-healthy diet is to keep it low fat.
-Try not to consumer over 20 grams of fat a day, and a sole meal should not contain more than 10 grams.
+Try not to consume over 20 grams of fat a day, and a sole meal should not contain more than 10 grams.
 Furthermore, for a healthy pancreas, minimize alcohol intake and consume more water in order to stay hydrated.
 Dehydration has been linked to pancreas flares.

 By knowing which foods can benefit your pancreas, you will be able to make different combinations and create healthy pancreas recipes to enjoy on a regular basis.